 A laser machine emits light from the laser resonator and is reflected via a system of mirrors towards the cutting head, then, the laser light passes through the lens until it produces an intensified beam of light targeting the material.
 The outcome is a flawless cut with tremendous speed and precision.
 The intensity of the laser (controlled by computer software) determines the difference between engraving or the cutting of material.

 The difference in cutting abilities depends on the wattage of the laser cutting machine.
 Of course, a laser cutter integrated with a higher wattage laser is used for large scale cutting of a variety of materials with a greater range of thickness like sheets of metal and thicker wood.
 Smaller desktop and table top models of laser cutters with a less powerful laser to be used for cutting of thinner materials such as card stock, paper, and thin wood.

-Are their various types of laser cutting and engraving machines?
+Are their various types of laser cutting, laser etching, and engraving machines?

 There are three types of laser cutters; the CO2 laser, fiber laser and neodymium laser.
 Even though these three types of laser cutters are designed and built with resemblance, each has its own special features such as the intensity of laser beam produced and the capacity to cut a variety of materials and thickness.

 This type of laser cutter is the most commonly used laser cutting equipment because of its low power usage, affordability and accurate cutting performance for a wide range of materials.
 The CO2 laser cutter can efficiently cut through acrylic, paper, cardboard, plastic, wood, leather, and foam.
 It can etch on glass, marble, brick, and slate.
 It can also mark on metals when a compound like Cermark is applied.
 The CO2 laser cutter is what we offer here at Thunder Laser.
 See our complete guide to selecting a laser etching machine.

 - Fiber Laser Cutter